squarepupil/website-pages/src/pages/faq.md

 world beyond school?’ and defended in front of a panel of staff members from neighboring Sudbury schools.

-Students who are of age to leave A&I may graduate without the diploma.
+Students who are of age may leave A&I without the diploma.
 Many, but not all, teenagers choose to undertake the optional diploma process, often as a capstone of their school experience.

 ### What is the school’s legal structure?